-Any discussion of the new workplace must start with consideration of how work has evolved in the past fifty years as the world has moved from the industrial age to the information age.
+Any discussion of the way we work must start with consideration of the evolution of the workplace in the past fifty years as the world has moved from the industrial age to the information age.
 The huge shift to remote work in 2020 has been surprisingly successful during the pandemic.
 While it will not continue at the same levels, the benefits will ensure that it will continue at a higher level than before the pandemic.
 Among the benefits are:

 - Enhancing work that requires concentration